Explain Algorithm and Flowchart with Examples

 5. Brute Force Algorithm

 The brute force algorithm is a simple and straightforward solution to the problem, generally based on the description of the problem and the definition of the concept involved.
 You can also use "just do it!" to describe the strategy of brute force.
 In short, a brute force algorithm is considered as one of the simplest algorithms, which iterates all possibilities and ends up with a satisfactory solution.

 6. Backtracking Algorithm

 Based on a depth-first recursive search, the backtracking algorithm focusing on finding the solution to the problem during the enumeration-like searching process.
 When it cannot satisfy the condition, it will return “backtracking” and tries another path.
 It is suitable for solving large and complicated problems, which gains the reputation of the “general solution method.”
 One of the most famous backtracking algorithm example it the eight queens puzzle.

-Now that we have the definitions of algorithm and flowchart, how do we use a flowchart to represent an algorithm?
-To create an algorithm, we need to download software.
+Now that we have learned the definitions of algorithm and flowchart, how can we use a flowchart to represent an algorithm?
+To create an algorithm flowchart, we need to use a handy diagramming tool like EdrawMax to finish the work.